AndreaFavero71/cubotino/README.md

 ```
 vncviewer cubotino.local
 ```
 It will ask for the credential.
 Use ‘pi’ and the same password you use for ssh.
-You should a desktop this way
+You should have a desktop version in this way

+Check out the "How_to_make ...  .pdf" document for further info